(Article 1 of 3 in the Gospel Revealed series)

 Jesus told His disciples to eat the bread and drink the cup signifying his broken body and shed blood in remembrance of Him, “For as often as you eat this bread and drink this cup, you proclaim the Lord’s death till He comes” (I Cor.
 11:26).
 This is a memorial for us to stay focused on “Christ crucified.”
 Even the very act of partaking in the Lord’s Supper is a proclaiming or preaching (Gk. kataggellō ) the Lord’s death till He comes.
-“Christ crucified” is the wisdom and the power of God to save mankind from the suffering and ultimate death sentence of sin (missing the mark of God’s perfect agape love and the true righteousness that can only be motivated by His perfect agape love).
+“Christ crucified” is the wisdom and the power of God to save mankind from the suffering and ultimate death sentence of sin.
 We need to stay focused on Jesus and His redeeming work of justification, sanctification and glorification of His called out ones.

 “Christ crucified” has always been central to the salvational plan of God for all mankind.
 Paul said, “…Christ, our Passover was sacrificed for us” (I Cor.
 5:7).
-He was born in a stable in Bethlehem fit for a Passover lamb and because of its proximity to Jerusalem, those shepherds keeping watch over the flocks by night (Luke 2:8) could easily have been Levites watching over the sacrificial lambs.
+He was born in a stable in Bethlehem fit for a Passover lamb and because of its proximity to Jerusalem, those shepherds keeping watch over the flocks by night that we read about in Luke 2:8 could easily have been Levites watching over the sacrificial lambs.
 He came into this world to be sacrificed by a loving Father because of His agape love for each of us (John 3:16).
 Jesus wants none to perish, but all to have everlasting life.
 God is agape love (I John 4:16) and we are to be conformed to the image of His Son (Rom.
 8:29) that we all may be one and live forever in that perfect Kingdom of love.
 It is a Kingdom free of sin where nobody questions or even thinks of going another way other than God’s perfect way of agape love.
-For that to happen the ultimate result of sin (death) must be made soberly clear.
+For that to happen the ultimate result of sin, which is death, must be made soberly clear.
 Jesus does this by paying that price for us in our stead showing His and the Father’s perfect agape love for each of us.
 This is accomplished for us through His agape love of “Christ crucified”, the sacrificial Lamb of God.
 That redemptive payment is “…with the precious blood of Christ, as of a lamb without blemish and without spot.
 He indeed was foreordained before the foundation of the world, but was manifest in these last times for you who through Him believe in God.
 Who raised Him from the dead and gave Him glory, so that your faith and hope are in God” (I Pet.
 1-19-21).
-John the Baptist declared Jesus to be “… the Lamb of God, who takes away the sin of the world!”
-(John 1:29).
+In John 1:29, John the Baptist declared Jesus to be “… the Lamb of God, who takes away the sin of the world!”

 “Christ Crucified”, the “Lamb Slain” From the Beginning